vancluever/terraform-provider-acme/.github/ISSUE_TEMPLATE/provider-bugs-feature-requests-questions.md

 **Please do not use AI to open issues**.
 If you are using AI or an agent to understand an issue, take the time to comprehend the output and explain the issue **in your own words** before submitting.

+Note that this provider is in long-term maintenance; no new major features are being added.
+See [`docs/long-term-maintenance.md`](https://github.com/vancluever/terraform-provider-acme/blob/main/docs/long-term-maintenance.md) for more details.

 This provider integrates [lego](https://github.com/go-acme/lego) and ultimately uses its exported primitives in a Terraform context.
 A large number of the issues submitted to this repository are actually issues related to lego, particularly its DNS providers.

 Before you submit an issue: